 F. Classes During Co-op

 In an effort to better couple academics with students’ cooperative education experience, undergraduate students enrolled in a co-op program may register for one course up to four (4) credits during each term for which they are on a co-op assignment without additional charge.
 Students on co-op are permitted to register for a maximum of six (6) credits per co-op term.
 Registration is subject to the approval of both the student's co-op coordinator and academic advisor.
 The co-op coordinator will ensure that the requested course does not interfere with the student's co-op assignment.
 For more information on how to register for a class during co-op, go to the Provost's website.

 G. Responsibilities of Students While on Co-op

 Students are responsible for knowing the regulations that apply to them as co-op students.
 These regulations are documented in the Student Co-op Agreement which is signed by the student before each co-op period.

-Even though students are on co-op, they are officially registered with the Office of Academic Records and Operations and maintain their connections with the University, with all the rights and responsibilities of students.
+Even though students are on co-op, they are officially registered with the Office of the University Registrar and maintain their connections with the University, with all the rights and responsibilities of students.
 Students are requested to use their designated drexel.edu email accounts to receive all university communications.